NorESMhub/NorESM/doc/configurations/experiments.rst

   Note!

-  --walltime <time> can be set in env_batch.xml in the case directory after building the new case and is not necessary to include when building a new case
+  --walltime <time> can be set in env_batch.xml in the case directory after building the new case and is not necessary to include when creating a new case

   --output-root <path_to_run_dir>/<noresm_run_dir> only necessary to include if the noresm_run_dir differ from default <path_to_run_dir>/noresm/